go-vikunja/vikunja/docs/concepts.md

 ## CRUDable

 This interface defines methods to Create/Read/ReadAll/Update/Delete something.
-In order to use the common web handler, the struct must implement this and the `rights` interface.
+In order to use the common web handler, the struct must implement this and the `Rights` interface.

 The interface is defined as followed: